andyduke/simplytics/packages/simplytics/README.md

 ## Features

+- Easily add a new analytics/error monitoring service or replace an already added one without any changes in the application, only changes in the `Simplytics` settings
 - Send reports on transitions between routes and events to several different analytics services at once
 - Send crash and error reports to several error monitoring services at once
 - Easily debug events and send them to the system log